Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Results

+Tension remodeling rates not only control the kinetics of T1 transitions and tissue topology, but also regulates tissue material properties.
+To characterize mechanical properties at the tissue-level we first examined the effects of junction remodeling on average tissue tension, since low tension is associated with fluid-like tissues whereas high tension promotes solidity~\cite{bi2015,tetley2019tissue}.
+To this end, we computed the mean change in tissue tension from an initial steady-state, as functions of the tension remodeling rates, $k_E$ and $k_C$ (Fig~\ref{fig.Fig7}A).
+Here, the initial state is chosen as the steady-state state of the tissue with a constant mean junctional tension, $\langle \Lambda\rangle=\Lambda_0$, and zero junctional strain.
+Therefore, any changes in mean tissue tension would reflect the effects of junction tension remodeling, resulting in junction length variations.

-\textit{Mechanical properties of remodeling tissues --} Since reduced junction tension promotes the stability of 4-fold vertices and delayed T1 transitions, we computed the mean change in tissue tension from its initial state, as functions of the tension remodeling rates (Fig~\ref{fig.Fig4}A).
-We found that the mean tension change is negative in the parameter space with non-zero probabilities of delayed T1s (Fig~\ref{fig.Fig3}B), suggesting a loss of tissue rigidity.
-The white solid line in Fig.~\ref{fig.Fig4}A represents the phase boundary obtained from simulations, where the mean tissue tension does not change.
-For small ($k_E,k_C$), the phase boundary follows the line $k_E=k_C$ (solid black), as predicted by the effective medium model in a system conserving the total junction length (see Supplemental Material).
+We found that the mean tension change is negative in the parameter space with non-zero probabilities of delayed T1s (Fig~\ref{fig.Fig4}B), suggesting a loss of tissue rigidity.
+The white solid line in Fig.~\ref{fig.Fig7}A represents the phase boundary obtained from simulations, where the mean tissue tension does not change.
+For small ($k_E,k_C$), the phase boundary follows the line $k_E=k_C$ (solid black), as predicted by the mean-field model in a system conserving the total junction length (see Supplemental Material).
 For large ($k_E,k_C$), the phase boundary increases in slope, as predicted in a system increasing its total junction length.
-In a two-dimensional effective medium model consisting of five symmetric cell junctions (see Supplemental Material), the predicted phase boundary is $2 k_E=k_C$ (dashed black line).
+In a two-dimensional mean-field model, consisting of five symmetric cell junctions subject to an increase in total junction length (see Supplemental Material), the predicted phase boundary is $2 k_E=k_C$ (dashed black line).
+To directly test the role of tension remodeling on tissue mechanical properties, we performed finite shear simulations (Fig.~S16).
+These simulations revealed that tissues with high tension remodeling, exhibiting transiently stable 4-fold vertices and a negative mean tension change, are associated with an enhanced rate of energy and stress release.